 Most people start taking drugs for experimental purposes or in social situations.
 However, it’s very easy for occasional users to turn into abusers.
 Once this happens, drug addiction is only a step away.
-If individuals who develop addictions attempt to stop using drugs, they will experience withdrawal symptoms.
+If individuals who develop addictions attempt to stop using drugs, they will experience drug and alcohol withdrawal symptoms.

 What Are Drug and Alcohol Withdrawal Symptoms?

 Drug and alcohol withdrawal symptoms refer to the physical and sometimes mental impact that people feel when they stop taking drugs.
-Generally, only individuals who develop a dependency on drugs or alcohol experience these symptoms.
+Generally, individuals who have developed a dependency on drugs or alcohol experience these symptoms.
 It’s worth noting that individuals can develop an addiction to and experience withdrawal from nearly any drug.
 This includes prescription medicines, alcohol, and illegal drugs.

 Common Symptoms of Withdrawal

 People feel different symptoms of withdrawal, depending on the drugs that they’re taking.
 In general, however, there are a few withdrawal symptoms that are common to most drugs.
 These symptoms may include:

 The intensity of symptoms also depends on how long people have been taking drugs.
 Since one possible result of withdrawal is death, people with addiction should seek professional help during the detox process.
 It’s also essential for individuals to get rehab support after detox to lessen the chances of relapse.

 Besides varying levels of intensity, drug withdrawal also has different stages.
 People don’t usually experience the full force of withdrawal right away.
 Withdrawal typically starts with feeling bad as individuals come down off the high.
 From there, the symptoms get worse until they eventually begin to fade away.

 When individuals break down and take more drugs during withdrawal, the symptoms start over the next time that they miss a dose.
 This is one of the reasons it’s so essential to get detox help.
 Accountability helps to prevent relapse.